mrutt92/drv/README.md

 In `drv/mk/install_config.mk`, set `DRV_INSTALL_DIR` to wherever you want to install the `DrvAPI` header files and the `Drv` element libraries needed by `sst`.

+In `drv/mk/riscv_config.mk`, set `RISCV_INSTALL_DIR` to wherever you install riscv-gnu-toolchain.
+That means if you built `riscv-gnu-toolchain` with `./configure --enable-multilib --with-arch=rv64imafd --disable-linux --prefix=/path/to/toolchain/install`, you should set this variable to `/path/to/toolchain/install`.

 Finally, make sure that wherever you installed the `sst` executable is in your `PATH`.
 That means if you built `sst-core`with `configure --prefix=/path/to/sst-core/install && make install`, you should